 We make every effort for all children to know and be known by all adults in our open school environment so that they are comfortable interacting with and seeking assistance from any adult.
-Each child is assigned to a primary teacher by age, but each team member works with all groups at a particular age level so that they are familiar with the children and routines for each group and can effectively substitute when a teacher is absent.
-In addition, we have a full-time "floater" who becomes familiar with all the groups to serve as a familiar substitute when necessary.
-We also recruit substitutes who have long-term familiarity with our program, often former teachers or others who have trained at the Children's School.
+Each child is assigned to a primary educator by age, but each team member works with all groups at a particular age level so that they are familiar with the children and routines for each group and can effectively substitute when an educator is absent.
+In addition, we have a full-time Educational Support Staff member who becomes familiar with all the groups to serve as a familiar substitute when necessary.
+We also recruit substitutes who have long-term familiarity with our program, often former educators or others who have trained at the Children's School.
 We invite these individuals to have regular contact with the children and to participate in some of our staff development events to maintain their familiarity over the years.